Constitution of the BMW Motorrad Club Central

 2.8.
 When elected, the Committee members shall serve a period of two years from election.
 After the two year period it is required that they are re-elected following the constitutional procedure.

 2.9.
-The Chairperson elect shall serve for a maximum of a two-year term in that capacity.
+The President elect shall serve for a maximum of a two-year term in that capacity.
 After the two year period, this Chairperson may not serve in this capacity for a minimum rest period of three(3) years, but may serve in any other capacity.
+It is noted that this clause was amended to three years by vote at the AGM 2021 to fall in line with BMW Bikes Clubs Africa.

 2.10.The Committee will exercise discipline within the Club.
 After due consultation, it may remove an ordinary member or a Committee member (including Chair) for conduct unbecoming by using the Committee voting procedure.